puppetlabs/puppet-docs/source/facter/3.9/custom_facts.md

 External facts provide a way to use arbitrary executables or scripts as facts, or set facts statically with structured data.
 If you've ever wanted to write a custom fact in Perl, C, or a one-line text file, this is how.

-### Fact locations

-The best way to distribute external facts is with pluginsync, which added support for them in [Puppet 3.4](/puppet/3/reference/release_notes.html#preparations-for-syncing-external-facts)/[Facter 2.0.1](../2.0/release_notes.html#pluginsync-for-external-facts).
-To add external facts to your Puppet modules, just place them in `<MODULEPATH>/<MODULE>/facts.d/`.

-If you're not using pluginsync, then external facts must go in a standard directory.
-The location of this directory varies depending on your operating system, whether your deployment uses Puppet Enterprise or open source releases, and whether you are running as root/Administrator.
-When calling facter from the command line, you can specify the external facts directory with the `--external-dir` option.

-> **Note:** These directories don't necessarily exist by default; you may need to create them.
-If you create the directory, make sure to restrict access so that only Administrators can write to the directory.

-In a module (recommended):

-    <MODULEPATH>/<MODULE>/facts.d/

-On Unix/Linux/OS X, there are three directories:

-    /opt/puppetlabs/facter/facts.d/
-    /etc/puppetlabs/facter/facts.d/
-    /etc/facter/facts.d/

-On Windows:

-    C:\ProgramData\PuppetLabs\facter\facts.d\

-When running as a non-root / non-Administrator user:

-    <HOME DIRECTORY>/.facter/facts.d/

-> **Note:** You can only use custom facts as a non-root user if you have first [configured non-root user access]({{pe}}/deploy_nonroot-agent.html) and previously run Puppet agent as that same user.

 ### Executable facts --- Unix

 Executable facts on Unix work by dropping an executable file into the standard